Ice cream sandwich: Israel

+Italy

+In Italy, ice cream sandwiches are eaten in the region of Sicily as a breakfast item.
+The sandwich is called “Brioche con Gelato” in Italian and consists of a soft Brioche roll split open on top and filled with gelato.

 Philippines

-Local ice cream (sorbetes) sellers/peddlers with their pushcarts that travel around cities sometimes offer ice cream sandwiches with pandesal as the bread.
+Local ice cream (sorbetes) sellers/peddlers with their pushcarts that travel around cities sometimes offer ice cream sandwiches with pandesal (salt bread) as the bread.

+Serbia

+In Serbia, a popular frozen food company Frikom created Plazma Sandwich, which is a unique fusion of Plazma (popular Serbian biscuit brand) biscuit-flavored ice cream, enriched with ground Plazma biscuits, covered in milk chocolate with a sprinkling of pieces of ground Plazma biscuits on one half, and two large pieces of Plazma biscuits enveloping the ice cream on the other half.

 Singapore

-Wafer ice cream is popular in Singapore.
+Wafer ice creams are popular in Singapore.
 It is one of the types of potong (cut) ice cream, so named because the servings are sliced from a large bar of ice cream.
 Wafer ice cream consists of two wafers holding together a rectangular block of ice cream.
 Wafer ice cream evolved from the older 'ice potong' type, which is a rectangular prism of ice cream mounted on a wooden stick.
 Many customers complained that the ice potong would easily melt and fall off the stick, leading to the introduction of the wafers for better grip.
 Vendors are commonly found along Orchard Road and Chinatown and outside schools.
 A colloquial term for it is "pia ice cream", which translates to "biscuit ice cream" in the Hokkien dialect.